Applying for visa and TRP

 Degree student from non-EU country

 - a temporary residence permit is given out for the duration of the studies.
-University sends documents required for the temporary residence permit directly to Police and Border Guard.
+University sends documents required for the temporary residence permit directly to the Estonian Police and Border Guard office.

 - has to register their place of residence in the Local Government authority within 1 month from the arrival to Estonia on the basis of residence permit for study.